xsub/GNU-Linux-SW-RAID-HOWTOs/Linux_root_filesystem_on_GPT+mdadm+LVM_RAID+_HOWTO.md

 (c) 2016-2021 pawel.suchanecki@gmail.com

-# HOWTO INSTALL LINUX MINT ONTO RAID1 WITH GPT+LVM+MDADM
+# How To Install Linux Mint (18) onto RAID 1 (built) with LVM on MDADM with GPT
-## ... or to any other Debian-based Linux distro; RAID setup steps are generic "distro-agnostic".
+## ... or to any other Debian-based Linux distro; RAID setup steps are generic, "distro-agnostic".

 TARGET